meher5022/nostalgia_analysis/README.md

 **The pattern that emerges:**

-1. Digital fatigue is real, measurable, and growing — visible in both the language people use online and the search terms they reach for when overwhelmed.
+**1. Digital fatigue is real, measurable, and linguistically specific :** It shows up not just as a vague feeling but as precise vocabulary — addiction, reels, obsessed, excessive — repeated consistently across thousands of posts.

-2. Analog and retro consumption is rising — not as a passing aesthetic phase, but as a sustained purchasing and searching behaviour.
+**3. The analog and retro response is sustained, not seasonal :** A film-to-camera ratio of 7.86 means repeat purchases, not impulse buys.
+Vintage growing at +3.05 points per year, and still peaking in 2026, means this is not a trend that peaked and faded.
+It is still climbing.

-3. The timing is suggestive — cultural accelerators like the pandemic, the TikTok boom, and the AI wave each appear to precede upticks in nostalgia-oriented searches and purchases.
+**4. The timing follows a logic :** Brain Rot hits the ceiling of 100 in 2025.
+Vintage, 2000s, and the nostalgia composite peak in 2026.
+The cultural accelerators — pandemic, TikTok, AI — each precede measurable upticks in retro-oriented behaviour. this sequence is consistent.

 ---